 World Malaria Day History

-World Malaria Day was proclaimed by the World Health Organization.
-It is celebrated annually on April 25.
+World Malaria Day was established in 2007 by the World Health Organization.
+It is observed annually on April 25.

 World Malaria Day Facts & Quotes